vseryakov/alpinejs-app/README.md

 The rationale behind `alpinejs-app` is the preference to maintain a clear separation between HTML and JavaScript logic.
 This separation keeps presentation distinct from logic, a methodology introduced a long time ago.
 With Alpine.js, we now get efficient two-way data bindings and reactivity using even less code.

-This structure also offers flexible bundling options: bundle everything into a single file by converting HTML to strings, keep HTML templates in JSON files to load separately, or maintain them on the server to load individually.
+This structure also offers flexible bundling options: bundle everything into a single file by converting HTML files to strings, keep HTML templates in JSON files to load separately, or maintain HTML files on the server to load individually or else ...

 ### Key Features